How to get AI analytics right

 But what, exactly, should AI do once it’s infused into the analytics process?
 What specific functions should it perform?
 According to Decipher Zone’s Mahipal Nehra, one of its key capabilities is to read large quantities of text and extract meaning from what is essentially unstructured data.
 This means AI can provide insight into not just the raw numbers coming from connected devices and monitoring solutions, but also the equally valuable abundance of communication taking place between employees, customers, partners, and other stakeholders.
 This can lead to valuable insights into consumer experiences, brand recognition, and the organization’s overall reputation.
 And understanding text is part of the roadmap to full speech recognition, which opens up whole new possibilities in areas like customer relations and self-help applications.

 Even for AI, however, the more difficult it is to gather and parse all this data, the more costly and error-prone the analytics platform will be.
-This is why one of the key elements in any AI strategy is to get your data house in order, say DataBricks’ Manveer Sahota and Chris D’Agostino.
+This is why one of the key elements in any AI strategy is to get your data house in order, say Databricks’ Manveer Sahota and Chris D’Agostino.
 One way to do this is to combine legacy data warehouses and lakes under a unified management system that leverages the scale of the former and the flexibility of the latter.
 This enables the kind of fine-grained control and governance needed to maximize data availability for intelligent analytics tools without jeopardizing privacy and security.

 But deploying AI in analytics is not a one-and-done endeavor.
 Both the software deployment and the data it accesses will be in a constant state of flux, growing and evolving at the speed of modern business.
 The most valuable insights gleaned from AI will typically require you to change what you’re doing and how you are doing it, which can be difficult, particularly in large organizations.
 After all the time, effort, and expense of putting this intelligent analytics operation in place, it would be a shame to ignore what it has to say only to be out-performed by a more AI-savvy competitor.